vank-stats/STS2300-Fall2023/README.md

 # STS2300-Fall2023

-This repository will include code from class
+I will update this page throughout the semester with code from class, datasets, solutions for activities, and more.